Chapter 3 Introduce PubSub as a communication method

 First, let’s look at the current situation:

-The streamer will broadcast trade events to the PubSub topic and whatever is interested in that data, can subscribe to the topic and it will receive the broadcasted messages.
-There’s no coupling between the Streamer and Naive app anymore.
+The Streamer will broadcast events to a specific topic.
+Any process interested in that data can subscribe to the topic and will automatically receive the messages.
+This completely decouples the Streamer from the Naive app.

 3.3 Implementation